aresdevo/animaide/README.md

+> ## Development no longer active
+>
+> I started this project as a learning experience.
+I'm an animator wanting to learn how to code,
+> and while fun it takes a lot of time.
+>
+> Blender is transitioning to a more robust animation module, which is great but most likely will
+> break AnimAide.
+Life is getting in the way of me continuing to develop the addon at this time,
+> so I ask if anybody would be willing to fork it and continue the journey for the Blender
+> community.
+I'm sure a real coder would make AnimAide even better.
+>
+> If anybody wants to do it (and gives me the info) I will link it here so people know
+> where to go.
+>
+> Thanks.
+>
+> Ares

 # Animaide

 - *To get more information please refer to the [Manual](https://aresdevo.github.io/animaide/)*

 In contrast to modeling, when animating there are not that many options to manipulate keys on an f-curve like you can